JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 Then, for the first time, I let myself go.

-“You know...*everyone* keeps telling me that I was also a victim that day.
+“I hate being reminded about that night.
+I hate when people bring it up.
+I turn off the tv whenever they report anything about it.
+And I hate it because...they always tell me that I was a victim.
 That my hands were tied and that…I couldn’t have done anything."
 Then my hand was pressing against my temple, trying to massage a throbbing ache.
 "It should make me feel better."

-"But it doesn’t.
-Because a part of myself doesn’t believe it,” I breathed out a shaky breath before continuing, “Did you know that *I* was the one who wanted to stay longer?
+"...but it doesn’t.
+Because a part of myself just doesn’t believe it,” I breathed out a shaky breath before continuing, “Did you know that I was the one who wanted to stay longer?
 He was worried that I would not make it to my morning class but I said that I just wanted to have a good night."

 I let go of the hand holding my forehead and started clenching my fist.
 "When I saw the gunmen coming towards him, I just—he was just too far.
 I should hav—no I *could* have screamed louder.
-But it just...wasn’t enough”
+But it just...wasn’t enough.”

-“Sometimes, or just *always*, I hate myself for bringing him there in the first place.”
+“Sometimes, I hate myself for bringing him there in the first place.”
 Then I felt myself spiraling as my fists tightened more, “I never told anyone this before, but a little after that day, I went to the police station to identify one of the shooters. *His* shooter.
 And I was just—I wanted to know *why*.
 Why he had to take his life?
 But the f*cker just said he did it for fame.
 Then...he told me that Grayson was dead the moment he walked in and nothing could have saved him.”

 I couldn't help but ask, “Doesn’t that mean if I hadn’t brought him, that he would still be alive?”

 Slowly, I exhaled a couple of deep breaths.
 “God…*it hurts*,” I whimpered barely above a whisper.
-“The guilt feels so…heavy.”
+“The weight of it all can just feels so…heavy.”
 Somehow, the more I spoke, the anxiety and fear began to bleed away, leaving me almost light-headed.

 “And this may sound crazy, but I often feel like he’s close by.”
 Then I chuckled, “I can hear him calling out my name, just like he did on that day.
 He always sounds…so scared you know, a-and I can hear him, but he always disappears before I can go to him.”
 I felt like I was in a world of flashbacks, barely noticing the other person.
 Just watching the memories go by as fresh tears slid down my face.
 But then I blinked out of my reverie and wiped the tears away.
 Yet I can’t help but continuing in a broken voice, “I would never reach him in time.”

 I heard Charlie begin to move and I was suddenly scared that he was going to leave me.
 That he had finally heard enough and didn't want anything to do with me anymore.
 I didn’t even allow my eyes to follow him, too scared to find out.
 But then two arms wrapped around my shoulders and pull me slightly against their chest.
 It felt warm and soothing, making the next words easier to say.

 But he interceded quietly, “It’s okay, you don’t have to force yourself.
 You don’t need to tell me all at once.”
 I only shook my head, “I-I need to say this.
-Because if I don’t say it now, I don’t think anyone will be able to get it out of me.”
+If you stop me now, I might not be able to get it out of me again.”

 He only nodded and stayed silent again.